 (4) Where, after the death of the deceased, income of assets comprised in the settled property that are ultimately applied in or towards payment of the funeral, testamentary, and administration expenses, and the debts, legacies, and liabilities arises pending that application, that income shall, for the purposes of this section, be deemed to be income of the residuary estate of the deceased.

-(5) In this section “administration expenses” includes duty payable under the Administration Act 1903, and estate duty payable under any Commonwealth Act and any other duty payable in any state or country outside this State on, or consequent on, or arising out of, the death of the deceased to the extent to which such duties are payable out of residue.
+(5) In this section administration expenses includes duty payable under the Administration Act 1903, and estate duty payable under any Commonwealth Act and any other duty payable in any state or country outside this State on, or consequent on, or arising out of, the death of the deceased to the extent to which such duties are payable out of residue.

 (6) Nothing in this section applies to any annuity that is payable out of the estate of the deceased.